wwalker/remindme/README.md

 #### NONE of the more than 30 apps I tried ACTUALLY REMINDS you!!!

 Two apps came close.  `BZ Reminder` and `Todoist` both have something that is a **_little_** bit better than all the others.
-They try to notify you more than once, but use such polite, quiet tones, without even a popup window, that I never even noticed them when I was testing them (meaning I was waiting for said notification...
+They try to notify you more than once, but use such polite, quiet tones, without even a popup window, that I never even noticed them when I was testing them (meaning I was waiting for said notification...)
+They also have unchangeable "snooze" times.

+**_\*\*Every time I get a popup reminder, I, being an adult, want to choose whether I snooze the reminder for 1 minute (I'm brushing my teeth), or 35 minutes (that's when my meeting will be over).
+I found NO tool with "on the fly/this time only" changeable snooze times.

 ## Then what do you want??